On expansions for nonlinear systems, error estimates and convergence issues: Convergence results and issues

 Defining the ordered product of a family of matrices indexed by a length-compatible Hall basis is straightforward, because there exists an indexation of the family by $\N$ which is compatible with the order induced by the Hall basis (since it does not involve infinite segments).
 Hence, one is brought back to the classical case of a sequence of products and usual definitions and convergence criteria can be used.

-For \GHBS, the situation is more intricate, due to the potential infinite segments which can prevent the order of the basis from being compatible with the order of natural integers.
-This problem already appears for a product which would be indexed by $\N^2$ with the lexicographic order
+For {arbitrary }\GHBS~{(in the generalized sense of \cref{Def2:Laz})}, the situation is more intricate, due to the potential infinite segments which can prevent the order of the basis from being compatible with the order of natural integers. {For example, in the Lyndon basis of $\mathcal{L}(X)$ for $X = \{ X_0, X_1 \}$ with $X_0 < X_1$, $\ad^k_{X_0}(X_1) < (X_0,X_1)$ for all $k \geq 2$, so there is an infinite segment before $(X_0,X_1)$.} This problem already appears for a product which would be indexed by $\N^2$ with the lexicographic order

 We therefore propose a natural definition and a basic sufficient condition for convergence based on absolute convergence.
 In what follows, $\|\cdot\|$ is a submultiplicative norm on $\mathcal{M}_d(\K)$ such that $\|\mathrm{Id}\|=1$, for instance a subordinated norm.